blahosyl/enlightened-publishing/README.md

 The header contains the [logo](#logo) and the [nav bar](#nav-bar) (more on these in their respective sections).

 Because the header houses the most important site navigation elements, it is always visible, regardless of how far the visitor scrolls down the site (also called "sticky").
+This implementation is based on the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/).

 ![The header is sticky]()